transkatgirl/kat-s-bookshelf/README.md

 ## Relevant Articles

-These articles have been picked by the bookshelf's creator to help provide some guidance to new autodidacts.
+These articles have been picked by the bookshelf's creator to help provide some guidance to those who are new to self-guided learning.

 - [You Are NOT Dumb, You Just Lack the Prerequisites](https://lelouch.dev/blog/you-are-probably-not-dumb/)
 - [You Are NOT Lazy, You Just Lack a Habit](https://www.justinmath.com/you-are-not-lazy-you-just-lack-a-habit/)